Shenandoah (musical)

+Synopsis

 Charlie Anderson, a widower, lives with his large family in the Shenandoah Valley in Virginia, during the American Civil War.
 Anderson does not wish to be involved with the war because he doesn't consider it "his" war, but he is forced to take action when his youngest son Robert is taken prisoner by Union soldiers.
 In the course of searching for Robert, Charlie, his daughter Jenny, and some of his sons rescue Sam (Jenny's newlywed Confederate soldier husband) from a Yankee POW train.
 After enduring the tragedy of losing his eldest son Jacob (to a sniper) and his second eldest son James and James' wife Anne (to deserters), Charlie and the rest of the family return home, defeated.
 In his despair, Charlie is reminded to return to church, where he, at long last, is reunited with Robert once more.